sumit-research/persistent-homology-link-prediction/README.md

 distance(a,b) = [d(a,b) + d(b,a)]/2

 **DIPHA files**
 Some of the codes(johnson.cpp) generate DIPHA distance matrix files.
-You can read more about them [here](https://github.com/DIPHA/dipha)
+You can read more about them [here](https://github.com/DIPHA/dipha).
+We feed these files to dipha program and it gives a DIPHA persistent diagram file.

 ### Details
 There is one main project directory, which has two folders: